danilouie/blog/daniellelouieblog/content/posts/interactive-viz-cb.md

     cb.observe(update_countplot, 'value')
 ```

 Widgets are like containers of data.
-We want to ensure that all our checkboxes are neatly shown vertically in a widget.
+We want to make sure that all of our checkboxes are neatly shown vertically in a widget.
 In the code below, I add some formatting to adjust the container to best fit my figure size.
 I recommend playing around with the formatting to see what each argument affects (length, width, spacing, etc.).
 Don't worry if the number of checkboxes visually exceeds your figure size.
 The widgets library automatically implements a scroll bar so the user has access to all of the data.

 ```python
 # Group checkboxes in a vertical box